 Ages 2-3:

-- Pick up toys and books
+Pick up toys

-- Put dirty clothes in the laundry basket
+Help put dirty clothes in the laundry basket

-- Help feed pets with supervision
+Help feed pets (with supervision)

 Ages 4-5:

-- Make their bed
+Make their bed with assistance

-- Water plants
+Water plants

-- Set the table (with help)
+Set the table (with help)

-- Put away clean clothes (easy-to-reach drawers)
+Put away clean clothes (with help)

 Ages 6-7:

-- Help pack their lunch
+Help pack their lunch for school

-- Match socks when folding laundry
+Match socks

 Ages 8-10: